ospalh/3d-printing/Filmstreifenstapler/description_print.md

 * 9 cm × 13 cm
 * 10 cm × 15 cm

-You can also adapt this to the size of your photos or slips of paper with the customizer.
+If you need other sizes, you should use OpenSCAD on your own computer.
+This was a quick hack, and i CBA to make this work with the customizer.

 Unfortunately i forgot to take pictures of these before i finished scanning my photos and then binned these things.